Rayan757575/Mario/README.md

 The game was created using HTML, CSS and JavaScript.
 I was inspired by a youtube video and with this i made some changes.
-The the purpose of the project was to test and learn technologies of the JsavaScript language.
+The purpose of the project was to test and learn technologies of the JsavaScript language.

+THINGS TO iNCREASE:

+scoring system and difficulty increase over time.